MicrosoftDocs/power-platform/power-platform/guidance/coe/almaccelerator-components.md

 # Use the ALM Accelerator for Makers app

 > [!IMPORTANT]
-> The ALM Accelerator for Makers components are for reference only.
+> The ALM Accelerator for Makers components are **for reference only**.
 For more robust deployment configurations including components that need to be configured as part of or after the solution deployment, it's recommended to use the ALM Accelerator for Power Platform.
 The GitHub integration in the ALM Accelerator for Makers will eventually be replaced by functionality in the ALM Accelerator for Power Platform, but remains as part of the CoE Starter Kit for reference.
 More information: [Set up ALM Accelerator for Power Platform components](setup-almacceleratorpowerplatform-cli.md) and [Use ALM Accelerator for Power Platform components](almacceleratorpowerplatform-components.md)

 Use the ALM Accelerator for Makers app to follow ALM patterns and practices for source control, and move your solutions from development to test to production environments by using GitHub.
 More information: [Set up ALM Accelerator for Makers components](setup-almaccelerator.md)